Last Updated on February 20, 2023 by Dave Schoenbeck

-A common teaching philosophy used in medical school is “watch one, do one, teach one.”
-(Let’s hope, of course, that surgical procedures require a student to watch many before attempting their own.)
+A common teaching philosophy in medical school is “watch one, do one, teach one.”
+(Let’s hope surgical procedures require students to watch many before attempting their own.)

 It’s pretty easy to understand the aspects of watch and do.
-The hardest concept and the one most frequently missed in leading a business is the “teach one” part.
-While perhaps not as much a matter of life and death, training effectiveness is every bit as important in business as it is in medical school.
+However, the “teach one” part is the most complex concept, and the most frequently missed in leading a business is the “teach one” part.
+While perhaps not as much a matter of life and death, training effectiveness is equally important in business as in medical school.

 What Is Effective Employee Training?

-When it comes to training employees, I’ll bet that you are a lot like me.
-We hurry through the teaching process with the belief that everyone learns the same way we do and at the same pace.
+When training employees, I’ll bet you are a lot like me.
+We hurry through the teaching process, believing that everyone learns the same way we do and at the same pace.

-As a business coach, I’m always amazed at the unique ways that talented executives process information and learn.
-There is a huge difference between experienced leaders, and to homogenize everyone into a single expectation is amazingly short-sighted.
-Effective employee training takes into account the learning processes of each individual.
+As a business coach, I’m always amazed at the unique ways talented executives process information and learn.
+There is a vast difference between experienced leaders, and homogenizing everyone into a single expectation is amazingly short-sighted.
+Instead, effective employee training considers each individual’s learning process.

 This is a lesson I learned the hard way.
-In the early years of my business experience, I had a hard time communicating our yearly objectives to my field managers.
-The technique I eventually adopted is to ask the Manager to tell me the most important ideas that I just talked about.
-It always came out differently than I had intended.
+In the early years of my business experience, I had difficulty communicating our yearly objectives to my field managers.
+The technique I eventually adopted was to ask the Manager to tell me the most important ideas I had just discussed.
+But, unfortunately, it always came out differently than I had intended.